srkds/stripe-integration-react/README.md

-#
+## Stripe Payment Gateway Integration

-- used nodejs for backend listen as server
+- Used nodejs for backend listen as server
-- used react for ui payment gateway
+- Used react for ui payment gateway

-### packages used
+### Packages used

 - cors
 - express